krallice/piped/README.md

 # piped
-email based python webscraper for tabacco pipes of manhood
+email based python webscraper for tobacco pipes of manhood